petnagy/Dagger_PlayGround/README.md

 }
 ```

-Be careful because Dagger cannot instantiate any private field (because it will nto use reflection).
+Be careful because Dagger cannot instantiate any private field (because it will not use reflection).